Symmetry Exploits for Bayesian Cubature Methods: Background

 \paragraph{Kernels.} A kernel $k \colon M \times M \to \mathbb{R}$ defined on a fully symmetric domain $M$ is said to be a \emph{fully symmetric kernel} if $k(\b{P}\b{x},\b{P}\b{x}') = k(\b{x},\b{x}')$ for any $\b{P} \in \permsc_m$.
 Basic examples of fully symmetric kernels include isotropic kernels and products and sums of isotropic one-dimensional kernels.

-\paragraph{Measures.} A measure $\nu$ on a fully symmetric domain $M$ is a \emph{fully symmetric measure} if it admits a density $p_\nu$ with respect to the Lebesgue on $M$ which satisfies $p_\nu(\b{x}) = p_\nu(\b{P}\b{x})$ for any $\b{P} \in \permsc_m$.
-Note that this is a narrow class of measures and a relaxation of this assumption is discussed in Sec.\ \ref{sec:is-trick}.
+\paragraph{Measures.} A measure $\nu$ on a fully symmetric domain $M$ is a \emph{fully symmetric measure} if it is invariant under fully symmetric pushforwards: $\b{P}_*(\nu) = \nu$ for any {${\b{P} \in \permsc_m}$}.
+If $\nu$ admits a Lebesgue density $p_\nu$, this condition is equivalent to $p_\nu(\b{x}) = p_\nu(\b{P}\b{x})$ for any $\b{P} \in \permsc_m$.
+Note that this is a narrow class of measures and a relaxation of this assumption is discussed in Section~\ref{sec:is-trick}.